The Basics for New Christians

 Tell me more!
 I'd like more information about the Christian faith

-Be natural as you speak to your new friends.
+- Be natural as you speak to your new friends.
 You need to explain why you are asking for the details you need.
 If you want to invite them to a group, explain clearly what it is.
-Encourage them to join even if they have not made a commitment, because a group will be able to help answer some questions.
-Alternatively, it may be that follow-up should be handled individually and not in a group.
+Encourage them to come even if they have not made a commitment, because a group will be able to help answer some questions.
+However, in some cases it may be that follow-up should be handled individually and not in a group.

-If they want to join a group, find out when.
-Remember they haven't come along expecting to need to know this information!
-Help them to think through their week.
-Get one or two preferences if you are dealing with a few choices of time and day.
+- If they want to join a group, find out when.
+Remember: they haven’t come expecting to need to know this information!
+Help them think through their week.
+Get one or two preferences, if you are dealing with a few choices of time and day.
 Assure them that they will be contacted soon with details.

-Offer your phone number, and give them a phone call in the next day or so, even if just to say “hello.”
+- Offer your phone number, and give them a phone call in the next day or so, even if just to say “hello.”
 Send them a hand-written card to say that it was nice to meet them.

 - Complete other details on the form as needed.
 There may be space to indicate whether this is a first-time commitment or a rededication.
-If there is an age grouping, it may be appropriate to make an educated guess about the person’s age after you have parted company.
-If you find out any details that would be useful to those organizing the placing of people in groups or to the leaders, make appropriate notes on the back of the card before handing it in (e.g., "Needs transportation," "Don't call at home," "Would like to be in the same group as a friend").
+If the groups are divided by age, it may be appropriate to make an educated guess about the person’s age after you have parted company.
+If you find out any details that would be useful to those organizing the placing of people in groups or to the leaders, make appropriate notes on the back of the card before handing it in (e.g., “Needs transportation,” “Don’t call at home,” “Would like to be in the same group as a friend,” “Has two young children”).

-Remember to hand in the card promptly to the organizers of the follow-up work.
+- Hand in the card promptly to the organizers of the follow-up work.
 Remember to write down the phone number so you can phone them later.

 Notes for leaders of groups

 This is a short-term group, lasting for eight or nine weeks, which provides intensive support to help new Christians (and those who are not yet Christians) get rooted in the faith.
-The aim of the group is to begin the process of "presenting everyone mature in Christ."
-It is not a lecture or a debate but a time of informal corporate learning in someone's home.
-It will vary in membership, in that some will have professed faith, others will have rededicated themselves, others will be thinking seriously, and other will not be sure why they are there at all!
+The aim of the group is to begin the process of “presenting everyone mature in Christ.”
+It is not a lecture or a debate, but a time of informal learning together in someone’s home.
+It will vary in membership, in that some will have newly come to faith, others will have rededicated themselves, others will be thinking seriously, and others will not be sure why they are there!